Emergency evacuee guidance during COVID-19

 - Proceed immediately to designated accommodations or a reception centre (if necessary)

 Evacuees should first look to use their own resources, such as insurance, to support themselves.
 Staying with friends or family (also referred to as billeting) is not recommended during the COVID-19 pandemic.
 If you don't have your own resources the ESS program may be able to support you.
+You must connect with an ESS responder to receive supports from authorized suppliers.

-Delivery of Supports
+Delivery of supports

 Each jurisdiction will be different, however some can perform the following support services remotely.